Introduction to Telerehabilitation

-The document put together by members of the Telerehabilitation SIGrepresents key administrative, clinical, technical, and ethical principles that should be considered in providing telerehabilitation services.
-These principles are based primarily on the American Telemedicine Association’s Core Standards for Telemedicine Operations and describe additional considerations across applications within telerehabilitation and its related fields.
+The document put together by members of the Telerehabilitation SIG represents key administrative, clinical, technical, and ethical principles that should be considered in providing telerehabilitation services.
+These principles are based primarily on the American Telemedicine Association's Core Standards for Telemedicine Operations and describe additional considerations across telerehabilitation applications and related fields.

 Administrative principles of Telerehabilitation

-- * Organizations and/or professionals shall comply with national, state, local, and other credentialing, privileging, and regulatory requirements for licensure, certification, and the use of telerehabilitation.
+- • Organizations or professionals shall comply with national, state, local, and other credentialing, privileging, and regulatory requirements for licensure, certification, and the use of telerehabilitation.